RichTGale/astar/README.md

 An implementation of the A* (A Star) algorithm in C.

 ## Setup
-Source files are in the ```src```  directory.
+Source files are in the ```src/```  directory.
 You can take them and do what you like with them.
 Or you can install cmake, and from the base directory, run:
 ```
-$sh install.sh
+$ sh install.sh
 ```
 then
 ```
-$sh run.sh
+$ sh run.sh
 ```
 to see it work.